r00b/SLogo/doc/README.md

 ##Impressions
 * Robert: I thoroughly enjoyed working on this project; this is by far the largest and most complex project that I have ever worked on.
 I think it was a great exercise for learning advanced teamwork skills and bringing together multiple components of a project after being implemented completely separately.
 I think the extensions were also a fun challenge to implement and really tested how well we could extend our design without abandoning it.
+* Grayson: I found this to be a very challenging, yet rewarding, project.
+This project was larger than anything else I have ever worked on and really tested my coding, design, and communication skills.
+I also discovered, when comparing this experience with that of the last project, that I enjoy front-end coding much more than back-end, and will hopefully get to work on the front-end for VOOGASalad.